-Russia and U.S. Exchange Barbs Over FBI Indictments
+'Incontrovertible' Meddling to U.S. Is 'Just Blabber' to Russia

 “Until we see the facts, everything else is just blabber — I’m sorry for this expression,” Lavrov said.

-The indictment charges 13 Russians with running a huge but hidden social media trolling campaign aimed in part at helping Republican Trump defeat Democrat Hillary Clinton.
+The indictment charged 13 Russians with running a huge but hidden social media trolling campaign aimed in part at helping Republican Trump defeat Democrat Hillary Clinton.

-It marks the first criminal charges against Russians believed to have secretly worked to influence the U.S. election’s outcome.
+It outlined the first criminal charges against Russians believed to have secretly worked to influence the U.S. election’s outcome.

 According to the indictment, the Russian organization was funded by Yevgeny Prigozhin, a wealthy St. Petersburg businessman with ties to the Russian government and Russian President Vladimir Putin.